sdiehl/wiwinwlh/tutorial.md

-Thunks themselves are either reentrant (``\r``) or updatable (``\u``) indicating that the thunk and either yields a value to the stack or is allocated on the heap after the update frame is evaluated All subsequent entry's of the thunk will yield the already-computed value without needing to redo the same work.
+Thunks themselves are either reentrant (``\r``) or updatable (``\u``) indicating that the thunk and either yields a value to the stack or is allocated on the heap after the update frame is evaluated.
+All subsequent entries of the thunk will yield the already-computed value without needing to redo the same work.

 A lambda form also indicates the *static reference table* a collection of